pmdevita/django-shinobi/docs/docs/differences.md

     ...
 ```

-In 1.5.0, the default value for `NINJA_COMPATIBILITY_MODE` will be set to `True`, making the performance improvements
+In 1.5.0, the default value for `NINJA_COMPATIBILITY` will be set to `True`, making the performance improvements
 **opt-out**.
 The compatibility behavior will be removed in 1.6.0.

 ### Improved Choices Enum support